 Garnish with extra dill and bacon bits for a stunning presentation.

-Can I make Loaded Baked Potato Salad ahead of time?
+Can I make Loaded Potato Salad ahead of time?

 Absolutely!
 This salad is perfect for making a day in advance.
 Just prepare it, chill it in the fridge, and let the flavors meld overnight.
 It’ll taste even better the next day!